waymondo/vscode-todoist/README.md

 ## Known Issues

 I have not yet tested on any platforms other than macOS.
+Ideas for improvement and patches are welcome!